alexissyi/cook_scheduler/design/concepts/UserAuthentication/UserAuthentication.md

 verifyFoodStud(user: User)

-**requires** user has the kerb of either ProduceFoodStud or CostcoFoodStud
+**requires** either ProduceFoodStud or CostcoFoodStud is user

 **effect** nothing

-verifyUser(actingUser: User, targetUser: User): boolean
+verifyUser(actingUser: User, targetUser: User):

-**requires** both actingUser and targetUser are in Users and actingUser and targetUser have the same kerb
+**requires** actingUser is equal to targetUser, both are in Users

 **effect** nothing